API Documentation#

 Loads a tsinfer

 file from the specified path.
-The correct class will be determined by the content of the file.
 If the file is format not recognised aFileFormatError

 will be thrown.- Parameters: